 Global Electric Vehicle Battery Market Research, Outlook, Future Growth & Forecast till 2025

-A Comprehensive research study conducted by KD Market Insights on ” Electric Vehicle Battery Market by Propulsion Type (Battery Electric Vehicle, Hybrid Electric Vehicle, and Plug-in Hybrid Electric Vehicle), Battery Type (Lead Acid Battery, Nickel Metal Hydride Battery, and Lithium ion Battery), and Vehicle Type (Passenger Car, Commercial Vehicle, and Two Wheeler) – Global Opportunity Analysis and Industry Forecast, 2017-2025” report offers extensive and highly detailed historical, current and future market trends in the Global and regional/market.
-The Electric Vehicle Battery Market report includes market size, growth drivers, barriers, opportunities, trends and other information which helps to find new opportunities in this market for the growth of the business through new technologies and developments.
+A Comprehensive research study conducted by KD Market Insights on ” High-intensity Focused Ultrasound (HIFU) Therapy Market by Application (Prostate Cancer, Uterine Fibroids, Neurological Disorders, Aesthetics, and Others) – Global Opportunity Analysis and Industry Forecast, 2018-2025” report offers extensive and highly detailed historical, current and future market trends in the Global and regional/market.
+The High-intensity Focused Ultrasound Therapy Market report includes market size, growth drivers, barriers, opportunities, trends and other information which helps to find new opportunities in this market for the growth of the business through new technologies and developments.

-An electric vehicle battery, also known as a traction battery, is utilized to power electric vehicles for propulsion.
-The global electric vehicle battery market has registered a significant growth corresponding to the increase in public charging infrastructure.
-The Electric Vehicle Charging Association reported more than 50,000 charge points (public and private) in operation in the U.S. in 2017, up from 45,000 the year before.
-The increasing growth rate of charging infrastructure across the globe offers growth opportunities for the EV battery market.
+High-intensity focused ultrasound (HIFU) is a precise medical procedure, which applies high-intensity focused ultrasound energy to locally heat and destroy damaged or diseased tissue through ablation.
+In this therapy, ultrasound beams are focused on diseased tissue, and owing to the considerable energy deposition at the focus, temperature within the tissue can rise to levels from 65Â°C to 85Â°C and destroy the diseased tissue by coagulation necrosis.
+The global HIFU therapy market was valued at $81,000 thousand in 2017, and is estimated to reach at $398,724 thousand by 2025, registering a CAGR of 21.8% from 2018 to 2025.

 KEY BENEFITS FOR STAKEHOLDERS

-The current market is quantitatively analyzed from 2017 to 2025 to highlight the financial competency of the industry.
+This report entails a detailed quantitative analysis of the current market trends from 2017 to 2025 to identify the prevailing opportunities along with strategic assessment of global HIFU therapy market.

-Porters Five Forces analysis illustrates the potency of the buyers and suppliers in the global industry.
+Market size and estimations are based on comprehensive analysis of the applications and developments in the industry.

+A qualitative analysis based on innovative products and devices facilitate the strategic business planning.

+The development strategies adopted by the key market players are enlisted to understand the competitive scenario of the market.

 KEY MARKET SEGMENTS